joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-09-18-unbalanced-league.md

 ## Solution

-in order for one division to dominate another, all teams in one need to be better than all the teams in another. we can represent this in a drawing by drawing an arrow from $a$ to $b$.
+in order for one division to dominate another, all teams in one need to be better than all the teams in another. we can represent this by drawing an arrow from $a$ to $b$.

 ![](/img/2023-09-20-a-to-b.png){:width="100 px" class="image-centered"}